accellera-official/systemc/unit_test/tlm/build-msvc/READMEcommandlinemsvc.txt

 You may see messages like this:
-"Unknown compiler version - please run the configure tests and report the results" This is issued by the Boost library, which is used by both SystemC and by some TLM Kit code.
+"Unknown compiler version - please run the configure tests and report the results" This is issued by the Boost library, which is used by SystemC.
 It can be safely ignored.